it985/my-stars/README.md

 *   [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT

-*   [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the unofficial ChatGPT API. 🔥
+*   [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥

 *   [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - A browser extension that enhance search engines with ChatGPT